PaulDance/cargo-liner/README.md

      operation will still abruptly fail there.
 The CLI option keeps the
      priority: if set, it is as though the configuration option was set for all listed packages.
+   * `target` (optional, `cargo-binstall`-compatible: no): string that, when set, is passed as the value of `cargo install --target`, i.e. selects the target triple to compile and install the package with.
+This is the direct equivalent of the CLI's `--target`, except only for the current package.
+     The CLI option keeps precedence: if set, it is as though the configuration option was set for all listed packages.
    * `binstall` (optional, `cargo-binstall`-compatible: yes): choice
      enumeration that, when set to a supported value, controls the use of the optional tool.
 This is the per-package equivalent of the global option